About

 Board Secretary

-Sheila is a registered nurse with a Bachelor of Science from the University of Alberta.
-She has worked in acute care at the Royal Jubilee Hospital for over 30 years with many of those years spent working in oncology and caring for men with prostate cancer.
+Sheila is a retired registered nurse and worked in acute care at the Royal Jubilee Hospital for over 30 years with many of those years spent working in oncology and caring for men with prostate cancer.

 “We all know someone who has received a diagnosis of prostate cancer.
 Recently I lost my uncle to the disease.
 Happily, I also have friends who are living their lives and thriving due to advances in diagnosis and treatment.
 Volunteering with Island Prostate Centre gives me the opportunity to give back and spread the word that support is available”.